 All international students are required to attend a Language and Cultural Immersion program on the Richmond campus in August immediately preceding matriculation.
-The focus of the program covers the knowledge and skills that students with English as a second language or who are new to the seminary culture will need to flourish in Union Presbyterian Seminary's academic programs.
-The curriculum will include a variety of tasks and activities-communicative and interactive, grammatical and cultural-with a strong emphasis on written work.
-For questions, please contact April Swofford.
+The focus of the program covers the knowledge and skills that international students will need to flourish in the seminary's academic programs.
+The curriculum will include a variety of tasks and activities-communicative and interactive, academic and cultural-with a strong emphasis on written work.
+For questions, please contact Elisabeth Elliott.